 - Mile 4: 8:28

 One thing to know about this race is that you run over a lot of bridges!
 Pittsburgh is sometimes called the City of Bridges and this race certainly lived up to that.
-Did you know that according to this website Pittsburgh has nearly 2,000 bridges – more than Venice, Italy?
+Did you know that Pittsburgh has nearly 2,000 bridges – more than Venice, Italy?
 Wow!
 We didn’t run over quite that many during the race, though, thankfully. 😉 We ran over 5 bridges total, which gave us really nice views of the city.
 It was fun to see so much of the city!
 But bridges also meant that we had to conquer the hills up the bridges. 😉

 Matt and Steve usually kept the same pace up the bridges and then down them, while I slowed down a little on the uphills but picked it up on the downhills.
 This meant I still caught back up to them, but I definitely struggled a bit on the hills!
 We were nailing our average pace goal, though.